Chart Color Schemes

 AreaSearch analysis places Rose Bay - Vaucluse - Watsons Bay well above average for employment performance across multiple indicators

 Rose Bay - Vaucluse - Watsons Bay has a highly educated workforce with strong representation in professional services.
-As of September 2025, the unemployment rate is 2.8%, with an estimated employment growth of 2.3% over the past year.
+The unemployment rate was 2.8% as of September 2025, which is below Greater Sydney's rate of 4.2%.
+Employment growth over the past year was estimated at 2.3%.

-The area offers limited local employment opportunities, as indicated by Census data.
-In the past year, employment increased by 2.3%, while labour force grew by 2.6%, causing unemployment to rise by 0.3 percentage points.
-This contrasts with Greater Sydney, where employment rose by 2.1% and unemployment rose by 0.2 percentage points.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+The area has a notable concentration in professional & technical services with employment levels at 1.6 times the regional average.
+Transport, postal & warehousing has limited presence with 1.7% employment compared to 5.3% regionally.
+The predominantly residential area appears to offer limited local employment opportunities.
+In the 12-month period ending September 2025, employment increased by 2.3% while labour force grew by 2.6%, causing the unemployment rate to rise by 0.3 percentage points.
+This contrasts with Greater Sydney where employment rose by 2.1%, labour force grew by 2.4%, and unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
 Applying these projections to Rose Bay - Vaucluse - Watsons Bay's employment mix suggests local employment should increase by 7.6% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment